Discover Portugal

 Begin your day with breakfast at the hotel and relish a full day to yourself in this charming city.
 Explore at your leisure by strolling to the port and relishing the picturesque views along the Tagus River.
 Delight your taste buds with local cuisine, embark on a culinary journey, or simply wander the quaint streets, immersing yourself in the town's romantic ambiance.
 Alternatively, consider pre-booking one of our recommended optional tours for an enhanced experience.

-Add-on: Full-day tour to Sintra, the fairytale city, and Cascais: - USD 200 Per person (minimum 4 pax)
+Add-on: Full-day tour to Sintra, the fairytale city, and Cascais: USD 200 per person (minimum 4 pax)

 Discover the palaces and gardens of Sintra through a guided bus tour departing from Lisbon.
 Follow the coastline to Cabo da Roca, Cascais' beaches, and trace the paths of poets and exiled royalty.
 Your journey begins with a hotel pick-up, venturing towards the enchanting Sintra Hills, where fairytale palaces and castles await exploration.
 Step into the renowned Pena Palace, celebrated as one of Europe's most stunning castles.
 Take a leisurely stroll through its grounds and savor sweeping views of Lisbon from its balconies.
 Subsequently, delve into the picturesque village of Sintra, pausing to sample local pastries and peruse souvenir shops.
 Continue to Cabo da Roca, standing at mainland Europe's westernmost point, navigating less-traveled roads away from tourist hubs.
 Travel along the coastal route, where the Atlantic Ocean meets the Tagus River.
 Along the way, pause at Cascais, once a haven for exiled royalty and a site of intrigue during World War II.
 Conclude the tour by returning to Lisbon via the majestic Avenida Marginal, reveling in vistas of the Estoril Coast throughout the journey.

-Add-on: Full-day tour to Evora, the white city: USD 230 Per person (minimum 4 pax)
+Add-on: Full-day tour to Evora, the white city: USD 230 per person (minimum 4 pax)

-Explore the UNESCO World Heritage Town, uncover a 2nd Century Roman Temple, and venture across the expansive Ponte Vasco da Gama, among Europe's longest bridges, offering stunning vistas of the Tagus River Bay.
+Explore the UNESCO World Heritage town, uncover a 2nd-century Roman Temple, and venture across the expansive Ponte Vasco da Gama, among Europe's longest bridges, offering stunning vistas of the Tagus River Bay.

 Upon arrival in Evora, take a guided stroll through the city, visiting significant landmarks.
-Begin at São Francisco church, where the Chapel of Bones (Capela dos Ossos) awaits–a hauntingly adorned chapel featuring bones from overcrowded graveyards, adorned with the eerie inscription "We bones await yours."
+Begin at São Francisco Church, where the Chapel of Bones (Capela dos Ossos) awaits – a hauntingly adorned chapel featuring bones from overcrowded graveyards, adorned with the eerie inscription "We bones await yours."

 Next, venture to Praça do Giraldo, Evora's central square surrounded by al fresco cafes catering to tourists.
-The city's unique Cork trees make for another intriguing stop.
-Explore the Cathedral Se, a medieval cathedral constructed between the 13th and 14th centuries, deemed one of the country's most significant.
+The city's unique cork trees make for another intriguing stop.
+Explore the Cathedral Sé, a medieval cathedral constructed between the 13th and 14th centuries, deemed one of the country's most significant.

 Don't miss the Roman Temple, a highlight of Evora, revered as the best-preserved Roman structure on the Iberian Peninsula.
-The tour concludes with a return journey to Lisbon via the Ponte Vasco da Gama Bridge, offering splendid views of the
+The tour concludes with a return journey to Lisbon via the Ponte Vasco da Gama Bridge, offering splendid views of the river.

 Depart from Lisbon for Óbidos, an ideal spot for romantic getaways near the capital, renowned for its well-preserved castle, handicraft shops within ancient walls, and a charming labyrinth of alleys and white houses perfect for leisurely strolls.
 Following this, proceed to Alcobaça to explore the Monastery of Alcobaça, the region's oldest monastery, housing the tombs of Portugal's most famous lovers.